 2022_02 A Microtubule Motor as Plant Thermometer

 What was the question behind this work?
-Climate change is more than hot and dry summers, but also blurred seasonality.
-A warm March, followed by a frosty April mean often huge losses in fruit and grapevine culture.
-How can plants sense cold stress and respond rapidly to this challenge?
-We found a curious thermometer - a motor protein that moves along microtubules in the warm, but detaches in the cold and migrates into the nucleus to form enigmatic structures (more...).
-Therefore, we baptised this motor Dual Localisation Kinesin (DLK).
-What is the meaning of this strange behaviour.
+Climate change not only means hot and dry summers, but also blurred borders between seasons.
+A warm March, followed by a frosty April mean often great losses in fruit and wine culture.
+How can plants sense cold and respond swiftly to the challenge?
+In earlier work (Xu et al. 2018, more...) we found a very curious thermometer - a motor protein that moves along microtubules in the war, but detaches in the cold and moves into the nucleus.
+What is it doing there?